-Cold-brewed coffee involves using a french press to steep your ground coffee in cold water.
+Cold-brewed coffee involves using a french press or specialized brew method to steep your ground coffee in cold water.
 It brews for ten hours or overnight for a rich and deep flavor.
 Place the coffee in the refrigerator to brew.

 Once brewed, push your french press down slowly, and decant the coffee into an airtight container; a jug with a lid will do!

 You can then keep your cold-brewed coffee for two weeks, allowing you to consume when you wish.

 For more information on cold-brew coffee please see our other posts…

 Do K-Cups Expire?